bmetenko/SquarePacking/README.md

   -i0 IMAGE_ZERO, --input_image_zero IMAGE_ZERO
                         Input based on image parsing, where pure white is a placable 'tile', and any other color is blocked.
 Overrides canvas_size.
-  -o OUTPUT_FILE, --output_file OUTPUT_FILE
+  -ia IMAGE_AVERAGE, --input_image_average IMAGE_AVERAGE
+                        Input based on image parsing, images averaged into 0s and 1s and used to fill 'tiles'.
+Overrides canvas_size, and input_image_zero -o OUTPUT_FILE, --output_file OUTPUT_FILE
                         Send output to specified filepath.Image type inferred by extension type.Overrides array display and plot display.
+  -dp DISPLAY_POINTS, --display_points DISPLAY_POINTS
+                        Toggle display of point values in ouput.
 ```